PYClient/VirusTotalFileScanner/README.md

 - Large files (over 32MB) are ignored unless you have a premium API (requires VirusTotal premium subscription)
 - Caches prior scans to avoid any unnecessary API requests/usages, and quicker scanning
 - Simple-to-read and organized color-coded output makes it easy to locate problems or scan results
-- Multiprocessing for CPU accelerated scanning speed
+- Thread-based concurrency for faster scanning (5 files in parallel by default)